 The slider displays the transition length as you adjust it to your liking.
 Transitions may last between zero to five seconds.

 Tip: Easily apply transitions between all slides by clicking the Apply to all slides button in the Animations sidebar.

 Individual objects on slides can be animated, too.
 Select an object on the slide by clicking on it, then press Select an object to animate in the Animations sidebar.

 Select an animation style from the first drop-down menu.
 The second drop-down menu controls the toggling of individual animations.
-Animations may be toggled manually by selecting the On click option, or automatically by selecting the After previous or With previous options.
+Animations may be toggled manually by selecting the On click option.
+Or start one automatically by selecting the After previous or With previous options.
 Animation speed is controlled by a Slow-Fast slider.